• Skip to primary navigation

 The start of the arranging.

 Arrange the plants in the pots.
 I had no idea what I was going to do & just went with it.
-You’ll be surprised at how easily & beautifully them come together.
+You’ll be surprised at how easily & beautifully they come together.
 With the smaller pots, I pinched the root balls a bit to get them to fit into the pot.
 No worries, succulents don’t have an extensive root system & grow just fine a little tight in their pots.

 Get your larger ornamentation in the pot.
 You want to do this now to make sure it all fits in.